curl/everything-curl/cmdline/passwords.md

 users on the same system (assuming you have a multi-user system). curl helps minimize that risk by trying to blank out passwords from process listings.

-One way to avoid passing the user name and password on the command line is to instead use a [.netrc file](../usingcurl/netrc.md) or a [config file](configfile.md).
+One way to avoid passing the username and password on the command line is to instead use a [.netrc file](../usingcurl/netrc.md) or a [config file](configfile.md).
 You can also use the `-u` option without specifying the password, and then curl instead prompts the user for it when it runs.